i18next/i18next-android/README.md

 ## Translation features

-Not all features of the i18next are currently supported.
+Not all features of the javascript implementation of i18next are currently supported.
 Here is the list from [the i18next website](http://i18next.com/pages/doc_features.html) and how to use them with this library.

 ### accessing resources